 The numbers behind the assets are a personal collection compiled from many reputable public sources and including a good number of my own calculations.
 The goal is to present clean and accurate data free of fund-specific variables that can affect returns independent of normal market performance.
 While these returns may not perfectly track the performance of your favorite fund every year, I’ve personally verified that every series reasonably models the intended market for general comparison purposes.
 Returns for each year are calculated from the following sources:

-Country-Specific & World Stocks: Fama-French, Portfolio Charts calculations based on Fama-French, and small amounts of MSCI/Simba to fill in any gaps
+Stocks: Portfolio Charts calculations (based on Fama-French source data), Fama-French, IIA, and small amounts of MSCI to fill in any gaps

 Bonds: Portfolio Charts bond fund calculations based on central bank yield curve data